 Hollow-pipe mining-claim markers were set up by prospectors during about 1970 to 1990 to mark the corners of their claims.
-Prior to that time, prospectors in the western deserts used piles of stones (cairns).
-As would be expected, looking for a pile of stones in the desert, which many people feel is “just a pile..
+Prior to that time, prospectors in the western deserts used piles of stones (cairns) as corner markers.
+As would be expected, looking for a pile of stones in the desert, which many people feel is “just..

 Desert Bighorn Sheep (Ovis canadensis) live throughout Gold Butte, but must remain fairly close to water (e.g., Lake Mead, mountain springs).
 Look for Bighorns on ridgelines and near rocky cliffs where they feel safe from predators.
 Desert Bighorn Sheep are large sheep of desert mountains with a tan coat and white rump.
 Adult males are..